PseudoMotivated/Yunohost-in-lxc-behind-nginx-reverse-proxy/README.md

 nano /etc/nginx/sites-available/reverse-proxy.conf
 ```

-Edit look for the line that says:
+Look for the line that says:

 ```nginx
 listen 443 ssl; # managed by Certbot